Project Details

 Geo-based Information Service (GEOBIS) for Small Farmers in Bangladesh

-- To create a scalable and sustainable model for delivering weather forecasts, crop advisories, and risk mitigation support.
+To strengthen smallholder farmers’ decision-making capacity through geodata-driven agricultural information services.
+To improve agricultural productivity, income, and sustainability using ICT and satellite-based technologies.
+To create a scalable and sustainable model for delivering weather forecasts, crop advisories, and risk mitigation support.

 Project Aims